 Get Answers to Your Estate Planning with Farmer & Morris Law, PLLC

 A deceased person’s bank account may not be immediately accessible to the person’s heirs if they have not taken the proper steps.
-If you want help solidifying what happens to your bank account upon your death, call Farmer & Morris Law, PLLC, at (828) 286-3866.
+If you want help solidifying what happens to your bank account upon your death, call Farmer & Morris Law, PLLC, at (828) 286-3866 or contact wills and estates lawyer.
 Our team will be glad to evaluate your case.